Russia's influence in Africa may weaken after Assad's fall – DW – 01/09/2025

 Libya is logistically closer to the Sahel than Sudan, and according to Ochieng, Russia already has a heavy military presence in the country: nearly 2000 personnel by the end of 2024.
 The vast, resource-rich country is split.
 A United Nations-recognized government is in the capital Tripoli in the west while a rival administration of General Khalifa Haftar in Tobruk controls eastern Libyan territory, including Benghazi.

 Libya remains in political paralysis following the postponement of its general elections at the end of 2021.
-But Libya is an important base for Russia, because its limited capacity as a state capacities make it easy to conduct mercenary activities, Ali says.
+But the nation is an important base for Russia, not least because its limited capacity as a state make it easy to conduct mercenary activities, Ali says.

-From Libya, Russian can gain access to the entire Sahel, says Ali.
+From Libya, Russia can gain access to the entire Sahel, says Ali.

 "Russia supplies the war in Libya via Khalifa Haftar by smuggling weapons into the conflict zone and gold out of the country.
 There is an opportunity to deepen the relationship with Haftar and access other conflicts," he tells DW.

-Ulf Laessing, director of the Sahel program at Konrad Adenauer Foundation (KAS) in Mali, point out that supplying military bases on the African continent from Libya will be "much more expensive, it will no longer be possible to bring in material by ship, the flight distance is much further and it is very unsafe."
+Ulf Laessing, director of the Sahel program at Konrad Adenauer Foundation (KAS) in Mali, tells DW that supplying military bases on the African continent from Libya will be much more expensive.
+"It will no longer be possible to bring in material by ship, the flight distance is much further and it is very unsafe."

-"Russia will first have to invest heavily in this base to organize flights to African countries," he tells DW.
+"Russia will first have to invest heavily in this base to organize flights to African countries," he explains.

 No further expansion in Africa

-"In recent weeks, we have seen how military equipment has been flown out of Syria, some of it to Libya and eastern Libya," Laessing adds.
-Russia has supported Khalifa Haftar, who has already handed over four bases to Russia for use.
+"In recent weeks, we have seen how military equipment has been flown out of Syria, some of it to Libya and eastern Libya," Laessing says.
+Russia has supported Khalifa Haftar, who has already handed over four bases to be used by Russia.

 But the future of the 81-year-old Haftar is uncertain, says Laessing.